liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/07-creating-android-screenlets.markdown

 Note that the layout specified by `app:layoutId` (`bookmark_default`) matches the layout file of the Screenlet's View (`bookmark_default.xml`).
-This is how you specify the View to display the Screenlet with.
+This is how you specify the View that displays your Screenlet.
 For example, if Add Bookmark Screenlet had another View defined in a layout file named `bookmark_awesome.xml`, you could use that layout by specifying `@layout/bookmark_awesome` as the `app:layoutId` attribute's value.